 A student who lives two or more miles from the school can sign up to be a bus rider.
 Bus transportation is provided ONLY to the student's home address.
-A bus note must be issued by the school office EACH YEAR before a student may begin riding an afternoon bus, in addition to attending mandatory parent meeting at the beginning of school.
+Attendance of a mandatory parent meeting and a bus note must be issued by the school office EACH YEAR at the beginning of the school year.